hpi-swa/ipolyglot/README.md

 The `jupyter notebook` command can be invoked like this `DEBUG=true jupyter-notebook --debug` to get debugging information about the messages sent between the kernel and the Jupyter notebook.

-However, it has often been more helpful to pass debug flags to the GraalNode.js process which actually evaluates the code of Jupyter Notebook cells.
+However, it has often been more helpful to pass debug flags to GraalVM's Node.js process which actually evaluates the code of Jupyter Notebook cells.
 This is done in node_modules/nel/lib/nel.js where `Session._args` is defined.
 There is a commented out line which already includes the necessary flags and can be commented in if need be.
 Then, a `debugger;` statement can be set anywhere in the NEL code and the Node.js session can be found in [chrome://inspect/#devices](chrome://inspect/#devices) for debugging.

 ## Current Limitations